Life is a series of choices. By making the best decisions, we stand poised to live the happiest life possible.

 3. Your Relationship with Food

-One of the biggest decisions a modern person can choose to make in his or her life, is the decision to see and experience food from a healthful perspective.
+One of the biggest decisions a modern person can choose to make in his or her life is the decision to see and experience food from a healthful perspective.

 Each of us is a product of our culture – a time and place in history with its own peculiar customs.
-The ways of your time and place are – what have likely become – normal to you.
+The ways of your time and place are – what has likely become – normal to you.

 Of course, this normal is very much an illusion.
 The human body was wired millennia before the industrial blip in which we now live.
 Yet we still think of certain foods as “normal” for breakfast, “normal” for lunch, and “normal” for dinner.

 But if you ask the human body, there’s nothing normal about any food that has earlier traveled down a factory conveyor belt (to become most of those products we find in conventional supermarkets).

 Because our bodies say one thing and our culture says another, many of us grow up in a conflicted relationship with food.